 Boyle A, ‘Human Rights and the Environment: Where Next?’
 (2012) 23 European Journal of International Law 613.

-Human Rights Approaches to Environmental Protection (OUP 1998).and (eds),
+Boyle A and Anderson MR (eds), Human Rights Approaches to Environmental Protection (OUP 1998).

 Dagne TW, ‘The Application of Intellectual Property Rights to Biodiversity Resources: A Technique for the South Countries to Maintain Control over the Biodiversity Resources in their Territories?’
 (2009) 17 African Journal of International and Comparative Law 150.